 This program is being offered virtually through Zoom.
-Please click here to register for this drop-in circle.
+In order to register and receive the Zoom link, visit the <Healing Circles Global Website>

-If you have lost a loved one, this is an opportunity to share what is on your heart and mind right now, to listen and be listened to deeply and generously.
-Together we create a safe space for listening to messages from our inner experience.
+If you’ve lost a loved one, a healing circle for those in grief is an opportunity to share what’s on your heart and mind, to listen, and be listened to deeply and generously.

 About Kiersten Gallagher

 Kiersten has served as the Cancer Support Program Director for Smith Center since 2014.
 Before coming to Smith Center, she had the privilege to serve individuals and families living with cancer at Wellness House of Annapolis.
 Kiersten aims to offer programs to reduce stress and help participants to see the world we live in from different perspectives.
 She thoroughly enjoys teaching yoga and creativity classes at Smith Center and encourages gentle movement and creativity in the healing process.
 Kiersten is a certified yoga instructor through Yoga Alliance and also has her YCAT (Yoga Therapy in Cancer and Chronic Illness) Professional Certification through the Integral Yoga Academy.
 She has completed Patient Navigation training through Smith Center’s Institute for Integrative Oncology Navigation and has also completed the Commonweal Healing Circles: Advanced Cancer Support Training.
 Kiersten is also certified in CLIMB®(Children’s Lives Include Moments of Bravery) a program that aims to build upon the strengths of children and increase his/her ability to cope with stress associated with a parent’s illness.
 She believes in a holistic approach to healing, human relationships and is grateful for each and every day.
-In her spare time, you may find Kiersten laughing with friends, cycling, taking art classes, practicing yoga and spending time with her husband Shane, son Liam, and dogs Hooper and Pablo.
+Kiersten has also completed the Compassion Cultivation Training – CCT™ an 8-week program, developed at Stanford University, with insights and techniques from psychology, neuroscience, and contemplative practice.
+In her spare time, you may find Kiersten laughing with friends, cycling, taking art classes, practicing yoga and spending time with her husband Shane, son Liam, and dogs Beans and Pablo.

 About Barbara Reid